quimeygalli/flask-session/docs/usage.rst

 .. note::

-    FileSystemSession was recently deprecated in favor of CacheLib, which is what is was using under the hood.
+    FileSystemSession was recently deprecated in favor of CacheLib, which is what it was using under the hood.

 The following example demonstrates how to use CacheLib as a session backend with the file system cache.
 This might be useful for rapid development or testing.